-In exercising its powers, the directors shall ensure compliance with: (i) the six primary elements of higher education governance, as set out in the Committee of University Chairs (CUC) 'The Higher Education Code of Governance', that embody the core values of higher education governance13; (ii) our own guiding principles (see Section 1.1 above); and (iii) the Office for Students Regulatory Framework, Notices and Advice14 (see Section 1.2 above).
+In exercising its powers, the directors shall ensure appropriate compliance with:

+- i.
+The six primary elements of higher education governance, as set out in the Committee of University Chairs (CUC) 'The Higher Education Code of Governance' 13; - ii.
+Our own guiding principles (see Section 1.1 above); - iii.
+The Office for Students Regulatory Framework, Notices and Advice14 (see Section 1.2 above); - iv.
+The Public Interest Governance Principles.
+15